 This month, the law led a right-to-information commission to direct the presidential secretariat to disclose Ranil Wickremesinghe’s declared assets and liabilities as prime minister in 2015 and 2016.

 Elsewhere, the Palestinian territories held a national accountability day that helped 120 youth interact with decision-makers, which influenced them to make new anti-corruption vows and plans of action.

 More than 6,000 people were signed on as volunteers in Transparency International’s grassroots committees of concerned citizens in Bangladesh, promoting tools for fighting corruption and values of integrity and transparency.

 Social audit clubs in places such as Peru and Ghana were helping citizens to monitor public projects.
-In Peru, such audits are estimated to have saved taxpayers the equivalent of $8 million.
+In Peru, such audits are estimated to have saved taxpayers the equivalent of US$8 million.